cyber937/davinci_resolve_ai_assistant/README.md

 ## 💡 Example questions

-- How do I export ProRes?
+- How to import medias?
+- How to make a mask in fustion?
 - What’s the difference between Edit and Cut pages?
 - How can I use Fusion for compositing?